alpha-yadav/DSA/readme.md

 Begin with the simplest algorithms (linear search, bubble sort).
 Implement them in your chosen language.
 Then, gradually move to more complex algorithms and data structures.
 Focus on understanding the underlying logic and the reason behind the algorithm's design choices.
 Consistent practice is key to mastering algorithms.

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, along with explanations to help you understand the challenge:

+**Problem 1: Two Sum (Easy)**

+**Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.

+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.

+You can return the answer in any order.

+**Example:**

+`Input: nums = [2,7,11,15], target = 9`
+`Output: [0,1]`
+`Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].`

+**Solution Approach:**  A common approach is to use a hash table (dictionary in Python) to store each number and its index.
+For each number, check if the complement (`target - number`) exists in the hash table.
+If it does, you've found your pair.

+**Problem 2: Reverse a Linked List (Medium)**

+**Problem Statement:** Given the `head` of a singly linked list, reverse the list, and return the reversed list.

+**Example:**

+`Input: head = [1,2,3,4,5]`
+`Output: [5,4,3,2,1]`

+**Solution Approach:** This problem requires understanding linked list manipulation.
+You'll need to iterate through the list, changing the `next` pointers of each node to point to the previous node.
+This usually involves using three pointers: `prev`, `curr`, and `next`.

+**Problem 3:  Longest Palindromic Substring (Medium/Hard)**

+**Problem Statement:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+`Input: s = "babad"`
+`Output: "bab"
+`Explanation: "aba" is also a valid answer.`

+**Solution Approach:**  There are several approaches to this, including dynamic programming and expanding around the center.
+The expanding around the center approach is often considered more intuitive.
+You iterate through each character (and between each character pair) as a potential center of a palindrome, and expand outwards to find the longest palindrome centered there.

+**Problem 4:  Graph Traversal (Medium/Hard - depends on specifics)**

+**Problem Statement:**  Given a graph represented as an adjacency list or adjacency matrix, perform a breadth-first search (BFS) or depth-first search (DFS) traversal.
+Return the order of nodes visited.
+(You might also be asked for shortest paths, connected components, etc.)

+**Solution Approach:** This requires understanding graph algorithms.
+BFS uses a queue, while DFS uses a stack (or recursion).
+You'll need to manage visited nodes to avoid cycles.

+These problems showcase the range of algorithmic challenges.
+Remember to consider time and space complexity when designing your solutions.
+The difficulty also depends on your prior experience and familiarity with data structures and algorithms.
+Choosing the right approach and data structure is often key to an efficient solution.